 Users log in using their Windows or OS X password as their first authentication factor.

-OneLogin Desktop installs a certificate specific to a user and laptop, providing a first authentication factor.
+OneLogin Desktop installs a certificate specific to the user and laptop, providing a second authentication factor.

 These two factors authenticate users into their OneLogin Portal, enabling them to access SaaS applications with a single click.

 |Key Capabilities||OneLogin Desktop||OneLogin Desktop Pro|

 OneLogin Desktop issues a unique certificate to each PC or Mac for strong authentication, which can be revoked by admins in case of a lost device.

 Admins can securely deploy OneLogin to groups of PCs and Macs with 3rd party solutions such as Airwatch, JAMF, Meraki, etc.

 Easy device and security policy management, all in one place.
 Makes it easy and fast to onboard new employees and offboard former employees.

 |Shared workstation / kiosk mode